nakulmitra/java-tutorial/object-oriented-programming/classes-and-objects/ClassesAndObjects.md

 This code creates a `Car` object, assigns values to its attributes, and calls the `displayInfo()` method to print the car's details.

 ## Attributes and Methods in Java
 * `Attributes:` Also known as fields or instance variables, attributes store data about an object.
-For example, a car object might have attributes like color, model, and year.
+For example, a car object might have attributes like `color`, `model`, and `year`.
 * `Methods:` Methods define the behavior or actions of an object.
 A method in a class performs a specific task, such as calculating values, modifying attributes, or interacting with other objects.

 ### Example